 WHAT we fund

-We fund systems change through an equitable and collaborative model for shared impact.
+We fund multigenerational change through an equitable and collaborative model for shared impact.

 PERC funds equitable and collaborative impact in cities through trust-based partnerships with locally-rooted community steward organizations with a shared vision to transform the mindsets and practices for unlocking catalytic investments for multigenerational change.
-We do that by centering our grant-investments on the collective power, voices, and expertise of Black, Indigenous, and Latine/x communities in the decision-making process and building cross-sector collaborative partnerships.
+We do that by centering our grant investments on the collective power, voices, and expertise of Black and Latine/x communities in the decision-making process and building cross-sector collaborative partnerships.

 Power-Building Storytelling Initiative